vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

 #.
 Click the :fa:`gear` **> Settings > Upgrade Software > AOS**, or from the dropdown menu choose **Settings > Upgrade Software > AOS** to display the current status of your software versions (and start an upgrade if available and desired).

 .. figure:: images/1.png
+   :align: center
+   :scale: 60%

    - *CURRENT VERSION* displays the version running currently in the cluster.
    - *AVAILABLE COMPATIBLE VERSIONS* displays any versions to which the cluster can be updated.
    - The upload the AOS base software binary link enables you to install from binary and metadata files, which might be helpful for updating isolated (dark-site) clusters not connected to the Internet.

 #.
-[Optional] To run the pre-upgrade installation checks only on the Controller VM where you are logged on without upgrading, click **Upgrade > Pre-upgrade**.
+Optional* To run the pre-upgrade installation checks only on the Controller VM where you are logged on without upgrading, click **Upgrade > Pre-upgrade**.
 These checks also run as part of the upgrade procedure.

 #.
 Before executing upgrade, recommend one of the following to illustrate that workloads continue to run without interruption while the AOS upgrade proceeds
    - Option 1.
 BASIC: Live pings between VMs during upgrade **Link to Basic VM management steps to deploy/clone VMs**